shieldgenerator7/DnD-Stories/MinotaursMaze/MinotaursMaze.md

 “So why me?
 Why did you feel like I was the perfect one?
 Surely you’ve met better candidates in that 15 years?”

 Reesu’s playful water dropped suddenly to the floor as she hung her head.
 She looked to the side.
 Then, as suddenly as it had stopped, the waterworks jumped back to life.
-“Of course not, Gra-poo!
+“Of course not, my hunk!
 You’re the best there is, and I want *you*.
 You should be honored to be chosen for this!”

 “Hmmm…” Gra nodded contemplatively.